vsoch/singularity-scientific-example/README.md

 # Singularity Example Scientific Workflow

-This repository provides a container and associated pipeline to do a direct comparison of Singularity vs. Docker, across multiple compute environments:
+This repository provides a container and associated pipeline to do comparison of running a Singularity workflow across several cloud providers:

 - Google Cloud
 - Amazon AWS